DAGWorks-Inc/hamilton/contrib/docs/docs/README.md

 the goal of making it easier for you to get started with Hamilton.

 We expect this collection to grow over time, so check back often!
-As dataflows become mature we will move them into the official sub-package of this site and become maintained by the Hamilton team.
+As dataflows become mature we will move them into the official DAGWorks sub-package of this site and become maintained by DAGWorks's Hamilton team.

 ## Navigation
-👈 On the left hand you'll have the ability to find user and official dataflows.
+☝️ Above you'll find a search bar to help you find what you're looking for.

-COMING SOON: search & filtering by tags.
+👈 On the left hand you'll have the ability to find _User_ and _DAGWorks_ maintained dataflows.

 ## Usage
 There are two methods to get access to dataflows presented here.